 Ever heard of complaints regarding being blasted by an air-conditioning unit or badly positioned overhead lights?
 That’s a badly planned office seating plan for you.
 If you carefully scrutinize office seating plans, then your employees won’t need to deal with simple environmental inconveniences like this.

-While Microsoft Excel can be good software for designing office seating plans, there are other software packages which better suit this.
+While Microsoft Excel can be a good software for designing office seating plans, there are other software packages that better suit this.
 Here are the top five office seating plan software for your perusal.

 AutoCAD is arguably one of the best office floor planning software in the market.
 It is a 2-D and 3-D computer-aided drafting software used to help create blueprints and architectural plans.
 This program can be used to create the blueprints of bridges, buildings, and, of course, office floor plans.